Home/Engage/Article

 Sister Theresa Joseph Nguyen, O.P.

 Sister Theresa Joseph Nguyen, O.P. is a Dominican Sister of Mary Immaculate Province in Houston, Texas.
 She is studying sacred Scripture at the Catholic University of America.
-She has a talent for drawing, a love for Sacred Scripture, and a desire to preach God’s Word.
+She has a talent for drawing and an insatiable desire to preach God’s Word.

 Leave a Reply